Hoang-Viet-Anh/sorting-tool/README.md

 for all data types.
 Within the group, elements with equal count</br>
 values should be sorted naturally.

+Command-line arguments to support the -inputFile and -outputFile</br>
+arguments:

+>1.If -inputFile is provided followed by the file name, read the input</br>
+> data from the file.</br>
+2.If -outputFile is provided followed by the file name, output only</br>
+> the error messages to the console and print the results to the file.

+Command-line args to support the -dataType and -sortingType</br>
+arguments:

+>1. -dataType is followed by one of three types: long, line, word.
+>2. -sortingType is followed by one of two types: natural, byCount.

-In fifth stage added exception handling for possible errors and output error messages to the console:
+Exception handling for possible errors and output error messages to</br>
+the console:

 >1.if the -sortingType argument is provided but the</br>
 >type is not, print a message No sorting type defined!